 'Candles, fairy lights, and cozy faux fur throws will transport your garden dining experience into a truly magical winter wonderland,' Nadia adds.
 Add one of the best patio heaters nearby to keep everyone feeling warm and comfortable.

-A covered deck or patio is a brilliant feature if you're inviting guests to enjoy a party at Christmas.
+A covered deck or patio is a useful space for entertaining friends at Christmas.
 Canvas sail shades or awnings are great for a temporary fix.
 They can be attached to walls, trees, fences, and posts using easy-to-install ring and loop fixings.
 Choose a tight-weave fabric that's waterproof.

 You can then style your covered space as an outdoor 'room'.
 Keep the color scheme neutral and add plenty of natural textures – think rattan, potted evergreens, and pine cones – for a Scandi-chic feel.
 You'll need some twinkling lights, too, to enhance the inviting ambiance as the evenings draw in.

-Don't forget to keep it comfy with seat pads, cushions and throws draped over metal chairs and wooden benches, and of course to place over your knees to keep snuggly, as says Chrissie Rucker, Founder of The White Company (opens in new tab).
+Don't forget to keep it comfy with seat pads, cushions and throws draped over metal chairs and wooden benches, and of course to place over your knees to keep snuggly, says Chrissie Rucker, Founder of The White Company.